Skip to content

 Option Type Default Description

---anonymize, -a FLAG False Enable automatic anonymization of sensitive fields
+--anonymize / --no-anonymize, -a FLAG Disabled Enable/disable automatic anonymization of sensitive fields

 --redact, -r TEXT - Additional fields to redact (repeatable, format: table.column)